$0 Northwest Territories Adoption Quick-Start Checklist

 Step 6: Financial Documentation

-HSS requires evidence of financial stability sufficient to support a child in the NWT's high cost-of-living environment.
+HSS requests financial documentation to assess whether the household can support a child in the NWT.
 Gather:

 Step 7: Northern Housing Assessment